amar528/weather-api/README.md

 ## Approach
-The Open Weather API was investigated using a Rest Client (Rapid API on Mac OS) API keys were generated, and added to the Spring Boot configuration (application.properties) I explored calling the API with different parameters, and discovered that the City was mandatory, whilst Country is not.
+The Open Weather API was investigated using a Rest Client (Rapid API on Mac OS) API keys were generated, and added to the Spring Boot configuration (application.properties)

+This API was explored calling the API with different parameters, and I discovered that the City was mandatory, whilst Country is not.
 So this was mirrored in this API design.
 I looked at the error cases and possible HTTP responses that can result from calling this API.
-These were modelled and handled in a ErrorDecoder instance, which plugs into the OpenFeign (REST client) framework.
+These were modelled and handled in a ErrorDecoder instance, which throws the appropriate Exception.
+The ErrorDecoder plugs into the OpenFeign (REST client) framework.
-The exceptions are handled via a @ControllerAdvice exception handler, which maps to a corresponding HTTP/REST response.
+The exceptions are handled via a @ControllerAdvice exception handler, which maps each exception to a corresponding HTTP/REST response.

 ## Design Patterns Used